 Having returned from the San Francisco Bay Area and both the JavaOne conference and the Internet Identity Workshop, I was able to do some Drums for Peace last Saturday.
 The leaders of the excellent peace and justice center in Missoula, the Jeannette Rankin Peace Center, Betsy Mulligan-Dague and Ethel MacDonald both were enthusiastic about holding an unconference in our town.
 We have the wonderful Missoula Art Museum in our town that Ethel mentioned might be a good space.
 We’ll see, I joined the MAM last Saturday and they have some very nice community spaces in the museum.

 Turning back to the technical field, which is really more my home, there is the Missoula Web Discussion Group which meets once a month.
 Several members of this group are interested in getting the unconference going.
-We’ll see where this train goes, but it has been a great ride so far!
+You could also have a look at some these best web hosting canada reviews to see if any of them will suit you if you need web hosting.
+Anyway, we’ll see where this train goes, but it has been a great ride so far!